 As reported by most jurisdictions, regional gaming industry trends have shown little revenue growth in recent years as numerous jurisdictions now permit gaming or have expanded their gaming offerings.
-The expansion of recently constructed gaming facilities continues to impact the overall domestic gaming industry as well as our operating results in certain markets.
-Our ability to succeed in this environment will be predicated on operating our existing facilities efficiently and offering our customers additional gaming experiences through our omni-channel distribution strategy.
-We will also need to continue to expand our customer database through accretive acquisitions and capitalizing on organic growth opportunities in our recent facility openings and business lines.
+The proliferation of new gaming facilities continues to impact the overall domestic gaming industry as well as our operating results in certain markets.
+However, the current economic environment, specifically low unemployment levels, strengths in residential real estate prices, and higher levels of consumer confidence, has resulted in a stable operating environment in recent periods.
+Our ability to continue to succeed in this environment will be predicated on operating our existing facilities efficiently and offering our customers additional gaming experiences through our multi-channel distribution strategy.
+We will also seek to continue to expand our customer database through accretive acquisitions and capitalize on organic growth opportunities from our recent facility openings and new business lines.